Read This First

 Prompt 2: There is often detrimental social pressure to choose a dogmatic pole on issues.
 Comment on the social dangers this engenders, and suggest strategies to make it disreputable to pressure others into dogmatic positions.

-The section turns on Strategies to Discourage Pressuring Others into Dogmatic Positions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Strategies to Discourage Pressuring Others into Dogmatic Positions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Strategies to Discourage Pressuring Others into Dogmatic Positions, Epistemic positions tend to skew unnaturally towards the dogmatic poles, and Value of “I Don’t Know”.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Strategies to Discourage Pressuring Others into Dogmatic Positions, Epistemic positions tend to skew unnaturally towards the dogmatic poles, and Value of “I Don’t Know” in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Dogmatic stances contribute to societal polarization by creating and reinforcing ‘us vs. them’ mentalities.
 This can lead to social fragmentation, where dialogue and compromise become increasingly difficult.